-- The entire premises and possibly surrounding areas are evacuated under the control of the Chief Warden and Wardens. - At the instructions of the Chief Warden and Wardens, evacuation proceeds through paths determined by the Chief Warden to the designated assembly area.
-Residents should remain there until directed otherwise.
+- 1. Evacuation Alert No action was taken in the first instance, pending investigation by appropriate Wardens. - 2.
+Section Evacuation Specific section/s are evacuated by means to be determined by appropriate Wardens. - 5.
+Total Evacuation The entire premises and possibly surrounding areas are evacuated under the control of the Chief Warden and Wardens.
+At the instructions of the Chief Warden and Wardens, evacuation proceeds through paths determined by the Chief Warden to the designated assembly area, and remains there until directed otherwise.